will-snavely/will-snavely.github.io/_posts/2020-07-01-folding_at_home_p1.md

 1. The destination type is an integer.
 2. For a given value in the list, we simply add it to the accumulator.
-3. The initial value is 0 (i.e. the additive identity).
+3. The initial value is 0 (the additive identity).

 For the product of a list of integers, the answers are almost the same: